d-wc/pvpython-filters/README.md

 https://www.irphe.fr/~fragmix/publis/MV2010.pdf

-paraview_LavisionTecplot imports a tecplot-formatted volume from a transient Lavision 3D PIV solution with units of mm-m/s and a user-specified DT.
+paraview_LavisionTecplot is a plugin for importing a tecplot-formatted volume exported from a transient Lavision 3D PIV solution.
+Import units mm-m/s and a user-specified DT (time scale).